 We recruited and interviewed four experts within gender studies, medicine, and public health.
 Our interviews helped us to understand that menopause is a multifaceted phase of life which can occur during a time of social change and aging.

 In our initial round of semi-structured interviews, we wanted to gain an understanding of their menopausal experiences from work to relationships to self-image.

 We held a participatory design workshop with eight women to provide a space for honest discussion.
 During one of the sessions, I led the focus group round-table.

-We synthesized our findings from the expert and firstround of interviews, and workshop notes on to post-its to categorize our notes into tangible insights.
+We synthesized our findings from the experts, firstround of interviews, and workshop on to post-its to categorize into tangible insights.

 Resulting Design Opportunity